Sign up to our Newsletter

 If you’re interested in pursuing a career that is sure to keep you on your toes, read on to learn more about how to become a criminal lawyer.

-But the journey to becoming a criminal lawyer will be challenging and extensive.
+But the journey will be challenging and extensive.
 To get a better idea of what the journey entails, this guide will go over the steps required to become a criminal lawyer, their daily duties, and their salary.

 How to Become a Criminal Defense Lawyer: Steps to Take